git-lfs/git-lfs/docs/spec.md

 Git LFS runs two `git config` commands to build up the list of values that it
 uses:

-1. `git config -l -f .gitconfig` - This file is checked into the repository and can set defaults for every user that clones the repository.
+1. `git config -l -f .lfsconfig` - This file is checked into the repository and can set defaults for every user that clones the repository.
+Note: Git LFS used ".gitconfig" instead of ".lfsconfig" until Git LFS v1.1.
+Git LFS will continue to read ".gitconfig" if ".lfsconfig" does not exist until Git LFS v2.0.
 2. `git config -l` - A user's local git configuration can override any settings from `.gitconfig`.